 Great search marketers have been telling their clients for years that although we track keywords and work to make sites rank for these terms, Google’s interpretation of the meaning behind a search has evolved and continues to do so daily.
 As such, keywords that you are tracking are not the be-all-end-all measure of whether your organic search marketing campaign is working; rather, they are a guide to serve as an indicator of your website’s overall search visibility.
 Google has gone from serving up exact matches for basic keyword clusters to understanding and interpreting the implied intent and then serving the best page for user experience.

 Google’s goal is “to get [a user] to the answer [they]’re looking for faster, creating a nearly seamless connection between [the user] and the knowledge [they] seek.”
 In fact, query understanding is its own search project within the algorithm.
 For search marketers to understand the best terms to target for their clients and to be able to craft an effective campaign, we should begin by understanding how Google interprets the user’s intent and the difference between queries and keywords.

 Search Query: A word or string of words that users will type into the search engine.
 It can be identical to targeted keywords, but can also be a full sentence or question.

 What happens if we add another word to our query and search “best haircuts?”
-Google has understood that I am trying to see what the best or popular haircuts are now.
+Google has understood that I am trying to see what the best or most popular haircuts are now.

-It’s this distinction between an informational query and a more transactional query that makes all the difference in the SERPS.
+It’s this distinction between an informational query and a more transactional query that makes all the difference in the SERPs.

-A Deeper Look at Search Queries
+A Deeper Look at Search Query Intent

 There are three types of search queries: transactional, navigational and informational.
 With RankBrain helping Google understand what a user is looking for, it’s important that as search marketers we determine the intent behind the query and therefore the best course of action for targeting the associated keywords we identify.